JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 ## Cleanup

-Don't forget to terminate your EC2 instance!
-If you used the CloudFormation template above, you should be able to go back into your [stacks](https://console.aws.amazon.com/cloudformation/home) and delete the stack that you used to create the lab.
+Don't forget to clean up your Cloud9 environment!
+Deleting the environment will terminate the EC2 instance as well.